timfulton1/ncaa_cross_viz/README.md

-# NCAA Cross County Champions
+# NCAA Cross Country Champions

 This repo contains the code to make this visualization: